sr39/gizmo-debug/scripts/gizmo_documentation.md

 #--------------------- radiation pressure options -------------------------------------------------
 #RT_DISABLE_RAD_PRESSURE                # turn off radiation pressure forces (included by default)
 #RT_RAD_PRESSURE_OUTPUT                 # print radiation pressure to file (requires some extra variables to save it)
-#RT_DISABLE_R15_GRADIENTFIX             # for moments [FLD/OTVET/M1]: turn off the Rosdahl+ 2015 approximate 'fix' (on by default) for gradients under-estimating flux when under-resolved by replacing it with E_nu*c
+#RT_ENABLE_R15_GRADIENTFIX              # for moments [FLD/OTVET/M1]: enable the Rosdahl+ 2015 approximate 'fix' (off by default) for gradients under-estimating flux when under-resolved by replacing it with E_nu*c
 ############################################################################################################################
 ```